On the Tate conjecture for divisors on varieties with $h^{2,0} = 1$ in positive characteristics: Preliminaries

 Let $k$ be a field of characteristic $0$.
 We denote by $\Mot_\AH(k)$ the neutral $\IQ$-linear Tannakian category of motives over $k$ with morphisms defined by absolute Hodge correspondences (cf. \cite[\S2]{Pan94} where it is denoted by $\shM_k$).
 We have the Tate objects $\mathbf{1}(n)$ for every $n \in \IZ$ in this category.
 For any object $M \in \Mot_\AH(k)$, we write $M(n)$ for $M \tensor \mathbf{1}(n)$ and by an absolute Hodge cycle on $M$ we mean a morphism $\mathbf{1} \to M$.

 Following \cite[\S2]{MPTate}, we denote by $\w_\ell$ the $\ell$-adic realization functor which sends $\Mot_\AH(k)$ to the category of finite dimensional $\IQ_\ell$-vector spaces with an action of $\Gal_k := \Gal(\bar{k}/k)$, where $\bar{k}$ is some chosen algebraic closure of $k$.
 Putting $\w_\ell$'s together we obtain $\w_\et$, which takes values in the category of finite free $\IA_f$-modules with a $\Gal_k$-action.
 Let $\w_\dR$ denote the de Rham realization functor, which takes values in the category of filtered $k$-vector spaces.
-If $k = \IC$, we additionally consider the Betti realization $\w_B$ (resp. the Hodge realization $\w_\Hdg$) which takes values in the category of $\IQ$-vector spaces (resp.
+If $k$ is a subfield of $\IC$, we additionally consider the Betti realization $\w_B$ after base change to $\IC$ (resp. the Hodge realization $\w_\Hdg$) which takes values in the category of $\IQ$-vector spaces (resp.
 Hodge structures).
 For a smooth projective variety $X$ over $k$, $\fh^i(X)$ denotes the object such that $\w_?(\fh^i(X))$ is the $i$th $?$-cohomology of $X$, for $? = B, \ell, \dR$ whenever applicable.

 Let $\Mot_\Ab(k) \subseteq \Mot_\AH(k)$ be the full Tannakian sub-category generated by the Artin motives and the motives attached to abelian varieties.
 We will repeatedly make use of the following fact (\cite[Ch~I]{LNM900}, cf. \cite[Thm~2.3]{MPTate}):